Our Mental Health

 These sessions are for you whether you're a beginner runner/ jogger or an experienced runner, or if you've not run for a while and want a gentle introduction.
 There is no minimum standard or level of experience.
 Whether you walk, jog or run, are ladies or a gent, we would love for you to get involved.

-#walkandtalk: Thursday 7 February, a 2 mile walk in Warwick. meet at St. Nicholas Park at 10.15am, finishing with drinks and a chat at the Helping Hands café on Smith Street.
-This event takes place on the national “Time to Talk” day (see #runandtalk below for further details).
+#walkandtalk: Thursday 4 April, a 2 mile walk in Warwick. meet at St. Nicholas Park at 10.15am, finishing with drinks and a chat at the Helping Hands café on Smith Street.

 Please follow us socially and keep up to date with what we are up to.